 Distribution transformers enable safe voltage levels for power consumption.
-But they are often located in densely populated areas or close to sensitive eco-systems.
-Using oil-filled transformers in such areas could pose hazardous risk of fire and oil-spills to humans and environment.
+But they are often located in densely populated areas or close to sensitive ecosystems.
+Using oil-filled transformers in such areas could pose a hazardous risk of fire and oil spills to humans and the environment.
 In such cases, dry-type transformers are a preferred alternative.
-Therefore, to minimize environmental contamination and fire hazard, customers are specifying dry-type transformers more frequently.
+Therefore, customers are specifying dry-type transformers more frequently to minimize environmental contamination and fire hazards.

-Apart from being oil-free, all components of dry-type transformers are in solid form; they do not have flash points, nor do they require bushings.
-Thus, major causes of fire and oil-spillage are eliminated.
-Majority of insulating components used dry-type transformers can be also easily recycled.
-Moreover, the total cost of ownership for dry-type transformers is much lower due to lower cost of installation and no need of fire suppression system.
+Apart from being oil-free, all components of dry-type transformers are in solid form; they do not have flash points or require bushings.
+Thus, major causes of fire and oil spillage are eliminated.
+The majority of insulating components used dry-type transformers can also be easily recycled.
+Moreover, the total cost of ownership for dry-type transformers is much lower due to the lower cost of installation and the need for a fire suppression system.

 Why Hitachi Energy?

 - More than 40 years in the market

 - Perfected and developed technologies to include all applications

 - Continuous innovation, research, and development with a focus on customers